-- the rights to receive cash flows from the asset have expired; - the TBG, on behalf of the unitholders, retains the right to receive cash flows from the asset, but has assumed an obligation to pay them in full without material delay to a third party under a pass-through arrangement; or - the TBG, on behalf of the unitholders, has transferred its rights to receive cash flows from the asset and either a) has transferred substantially all the risks and rewards of the asset, or b) has neither transferred nor retained the risks and rewards of the asset but has transferred control over the asset.
+- the rights to receive cash flows from the asset have expired; - the TBG, on behalf of the unitholders, retains the right to receive cash flows from the asset, but has assumed an obligation to pay them in full without material delay to a third party under a 'pass-through' arrangement; or - the TBG, on behalf of the unitholders, has transferred its rights to receive cash flows from the asset and either a) has transferred substantially all the risks and rewards of the asset, or b) has neither transferred nor retained the risks and rewards of the asset but has transferred control over the asset.

-Where the TBG, on behalf of the unitholders, has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, and has neither transferred nor retained substantially all the risks and rewards of the asset nor transferred control over the asset, the asset is recognized to the extent of the TBG's, on behalf of the unitholders, continuing involvement in the asset.
-Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of original carrying amount of the asset and the maximum amount of consideration that the TBG, on behalf of the unitholders, could be required to repay.
+Where the TBG, on behalf of the unitholders, has transferred its rights to receive cash flows from an asset or has entered into a 'pass-through' arrangement, and has neither transferred nor retained substantially all the risks and rewards of the asset nor transferred control over the asset, the asset is recognized to the extent of the unitholder's continuing involvement in the asset.
+Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of original carrying amount of the asset and the maximum amount of consideration that the unitholders could be required to repay.